kinetic-flow/arcin-infinitas/README.md

 ## What is this?
 A custom arcin firmware, written for broad compatibility with various games, including the new infinitas 120hz version.
 No key config or joy2key needed - everything will work with the game out of the gate.
 It is natively compatible with Infinitas, HID-light, LR2, and beatoraja.
 Additional games can be played using keyboard mode, with fully customizable keyboard input.

+**WARNING: only use with arcin boards.
+Do not use the firmware flashing tool or the config tool with the official Konami controller plugged in.
+I'm not responsible for any damage.**

 ## Where do I download?

 [Check out the latest release](https://github.com/minsang-github/arcin-infinitas/releases/latest).